simeononsecurity/simeononsecurity.ch/content/guides/writing-privacy-com-virtual-card-numbers-to-physical-cards/index.en.md

 You'll need to include a few extra details to the card like the name, address, and charge type and checksum information.
 We won't go into that here.
 But If you're determined enough to do this, the standards for this kind of information are public and available on wikipedia.

+If you're using the [card writer](https://amzn.to/3tfq956) that we linked above, you'll want to download and install the [Misiri software](https://www.msrdevice.com/software/Misiri.zip)

 ### (Optional) 5.
 Emboss the Card with Your Alias Information

 Emboss the card using the embosser we linked in the hardware requirements.